iron-fish/website/docs/onboarding/glossary.md

 ### Account

-An Iron Fish account holds private [keys](#keys) which enables users to view transaction details and spend transfer assets to other addresses.
+An Iron Fish account holds private [keys](#keys) which enable users to view transaction details and transfer assets to other addresses.